 "How do you breathe in this thing?
 It's ridiculously tight."
 He muttered, and tried to unfasten the topmost buttons of his gray tailored shirt.
 Sherlock promptly slapped his hand away.
 So what if his shirts were tight?
 It's not like he, as well as Harry, didn't have the figure for it.

 "They are.
 Are you sure they're even men's?"
 Sherlock glowered at him, and decided to ignore that question.

-They were nearing an old brick building, three stories tall, with yellow tape around it's perimeter.
+They were nearing an old brick building, three stories tall, with yellow tape around its perimeter.
 The shops on the lower levels had been closed for several years, by Sherlock's estimation, and the building itself would soon be demolished.
-Basically, abandoned.
+In short, abandoned.
 Perfect place for his killer to dump the body.

 Sally was standing at the edge of the tape.
 As they approached her, her eyes narrowed spotting Sherlock.
 Then, just as suddenly, they widened when she saw Harry.